Learn to help solve some of the most critical issues that are facing the planet today.

 Master of Resource Studies Specialist, Water, Environmental Strategy and Policy Department, Auckland Council

-Even though Kathryn Collins is from Auckland, having attended Diocesan School for Girls, her mother, aunt and two brothers also studied at Lincoln University.
-With a natural love of the outdoors, at school, Katie was involved in strong, environmentally focused educational programmes.
+Kathryn Collins is from Auckland, but her mother, aunt and two brothers also studied at Lincoln University.
+With a natural love of the outdoors, Katie was involved in environmentally-focused educational programmes at school.

 “These programmes were where my interest in learning more about the environment was fostered, which led me to studying for the Bachelor of Environmental Management.”